TERREMEMBER/znbase/docs/content/latest/explore/ysql-language-features/databases-schemas-tables.md

 ## `ysqlsh` SQL shell

-The recommended command line shell to interact with a Yugabyte SQL database cluster is using the `ysqlsh` shell utility.
+The recommended command line shell to interact with a ZNbase SQL database cluster is using the `ysqlsh` shell utility.

 {{< tip title="Tip" >}}
 All the `psql` commands just work as is in `ysqlsh`.
-This is because the `ysqlsh` shell is in turn derived from PostgreSQL shell `psql` code base - the default settings such as the database default port and the output format of some of the schema commands have been modified for YugabyteDB.
+This is because the `ysqlsh` shell is in turn derived from PostgreSQL shell `psql` code base - the default settings such as the database default port and the output format of some of the schema commands have been modified for ZNbaseDB.
 {{< /tip >}}

 Connect to any node of the database cluster as shown below: